Edgar-Saavedra/practical-deep-learning/ch4/README.md

 - Dataset represents the data the model will encounter in the wild.
 - **Classes** : models that put things into descrete categories
 - **Label** : Identifier for each input in our **training set**.
 Example: a string or a number like 0/1.
 Models dont know what their inputs represent.
 Class labels are usually integers starting with 0.
 The ouput for our model.
+- **features**
-- **features** inpputs for our model.
+  - inpputs for our model.
 Usually numbers.
 Numbers we want to use as input.
 The trainig of model trys to learn relationship between the input features and the outbut label.
+  - The input to our model are features and the output is a label
-  - Model tryos to take feature **vector** with unknown labels and it trys to predict label
+    - Model trys to take feature **vector** with unknown labels and it trys to predict label
-  - If model makes repeated predictions, a posibility is the selected featurs are not sufficiently capturing the relationship.
+    - If model makes repeated predictions, a posibility is the selected features are not sufficiently capturing the relationship.
-  - often need to be manipulated before they can go into model.
     - Can be floating or interval numbers
+    - often need to be manipulated before they can go into model *
 - **numbers**
-  - Floating point : continuous infinite, between and intger and next
+  - Floating point : continuous infinite, between and intger and next (2.33)
   - interval value: dsicrete, leave gaps in between.
 Linear.
+(9, 10, 11)
   - ordinal: express an ordering
   - categorical: numbers as codes. **note** machine learning expect at least ordinal.
 We can make categorical at leas ordinal.
 We pay a price using categorical, they must be mutually exclusive only 1 in each row.

 ## Feature selection
-- Feature vectors should contain only features that capture aspects of the data, that allow the model to generalize to new data.
+- Feature vectors should contain only features that capture aspects of the data, that allow the model to generalize to new data *
 - Should capture aspects of the data taht help the model seperate the classes.
 - we need enough feature to capture all the relevant parts.
 - too many features we fall victim to **cures of dimensionality**